rinaxosman/neural_ir_system/README.md

   - Saving and formatting results
   - Conducting evaluation using BEIR
   - Writing the analysis for Model 1
+  - Implemented extra variation of model 1, scoring a higher MAP and p@10.

 - **Fatima Ghadbawi** (Student ID: 300301842) was responsible for **Model 2 (Universal Sentence Encoder)**, which included:
   - Writing the `retrieval_use.py` script